Comcast/sheens/README.md

  "at": {"type": "residence", "address": "?address"}}
 ```

-A string that starts with a `?` is a _pattern variable_.
-(The string
-`?` (without anything else) is an anonymous pattern variable that
+The string `?` (without anything else) is an anonymous pattern
-matches anything and is not based on input bindings or included in
+variable that matches anything and is not based on input bindings or
-output bindings.)
+included in output bindings.

 A message matched against a pattern results in zero or more sets of
 variable bindings.